LetMeGoogleIt4You/PiKVM/Basic use/README.md

 3. scann the network with a network scanner

-use the following default passwords
+Use the following default credentios to access the PiKVM

 default web username: admin
 default web passord: admin